whipowill/d2-qolbot/README.md

 - Run ``D2bot.exe``.
 - Modify your bot profile:
 	- ``Entry Script`` is ``C:\your\path\to\d2-qolbot\src\d2bs\kolbot\D2BotTcpIpJoin.dbj``.
-- Modify your bot script:
+- Modify your bot scripts:
 	- Set ``Scripts.Follower`` to ``true``
 - Select your profiles and click the ``Start`` button.